jerrodgerth/dc-blueprint/docs/mgmt/mgmt-ztp.md

 ## Zero Touch Provisioning

-* Quick blurb on the need for ZTP
-* Highlight the need to remain completely flexible to allow for operator to have complete control over what gets executed and installed during ZTP
-* Highlight completely open / blank slate python provisioning script and how enables previous point

-On traditional network deployments, network administrators required a completely or partially manual multistep process in order to provision global and local parameters and configurations usually involving potential human errors.

-Zero Touch Provisioning (ZTP) automatically configures the nodes by obtaining the required information from the network and provisioning them with minimal manual intervention and configuration.
-The technician installs the nodes into the rack and when power is applied, and if connectivity is available, the nodes are auto provisioned.
+### Overview

+Zero Touch Provisioning (ZTP) is a mechanism/process used to initialize and configure a device without the need for administrator intervention.
+A device undergoing ZTP has the ability to be powered on, become operational and remotely configurable without the need for any administrator to pre-provision or  pre-configure the device.​

+In SR Linux, the ZTP process is handled by a ZTP application which is started as a service by the Linux OS.​ The ZTP application has a set of actions that can be manually executed via a ZTP CLI by an administrator or executed automatically at boot based on configurable ZTP options.​
+The option which facilitates the traditional “zero touch” aspect of ZTP in SR Linux is called Autoboot.
+Autoboot is enabled by default from the factory.​ Lastly, the ZTP application is also responsible for starting the `srlinux` service which will start `app_mgr` and in turn start SR Linux applications.​

+### ZTP Process

+This is the ZTP process based on factory-enabled options:​

+1. The DUT’s grub bootloader loads the Linux OS from the internal SD card
+2. ZTP application is started as service during boot of Linux OS
+3. DHCPv4/v6 started on the mgmt interface of the active CPM (chassis serial # sent to DHCP server to identify the DUT)
+4. DHCP server provides an IP address as well as the URL of the python provisioning script
+5. DUT executes the provisioning script, the script may upgrade the DUT, apply a config, install packages etc.
+6. Upon successful completion of provisioning script ZTP starts the srlinux service
+7. SR Linux `app_mgr` starts and begins the application boot sequence

-### ZTP Required Components:
+### Required Components

 * DHCP server (IPv4 or IPv6) – To support the assignment of IP addresses through DHCP requests and offers.
 * File server – for staging and transfer of RPMs, configurations, images, and scripts.
-HTTP, HTTPS, TFTP, and FTP are supported.
+HTTP, HTTPS, FTP and TFTP are supported.
 (For HTTPS, the default Mozilla certificate should be used.)
 * DHCP relay – required if the server is outside the management interface broadcast domain.

-### Support Deployment Models:
+### Support Deployment Models

 * Nodes, HTTP file servers, and DHCP server in the same subnet (**Figure 4-1**)